Can You Drive With the Check Engine Light On? Factors, Significance, & FAQ

 If the engine light came on because of the oxygen sensors or gas lid, driving around may allow the car time to reset or recalibrate, which will turn it off.
 Otherwise, you’ll have to schedule a maintenance visit to get your engine checked and fixed before the problem magnifies.

 It’s worth noting that you can keep driving with the check engine light on even after exceeding 100 miles or even up to 1,000 miles.
 It only depends on your attitude towards fixing the issue.
 You must understand, however, that the longer you drive, the more damage you expose to your engine.

 How Do You Shut Off the Engine Light?

 Your check engine light should shut off automatically when you fix the problem that caused its illumination.
-If for any reason it doesn’t, you can reset and shut it off manually in the following ways:

 If you try these solutions but none of them still works, you may have to consult your user manual or dealer for further assistance.

 Illuminating the engine light is an indication that there’s a problem with your vehicle’s engine components, battery, or gas system.
 Several factors determine how far you can drive your car while it’s lit up, but all depend on the severity of the issue at hand.